Vyloppilli Sreedhara Menon

 Vyloppilli Sreedhara Menon (11 May 1911 – 22 December 1985) (also written as Vailoppilli) was an Indian poet of Malayalam literature.
-Known for his works such as Kudiyozhikkal, Kannikkoythu and Mambazham, Menon was the founder president of the Purogamana Kala Sahitya Sangham, an organization of Kerala-based artists, writers and art and literature enthusiasts.
-He was a recipient of several honors including Sahitya Akademi Award, Kerala Sahitya Akademi Award for Poetry, Vayalar Award and Odakkuzhal Award.
+Known for his works such as Kudiyozhikkal, Kannikkoythu and Mambazham, Menon was the founder president of the Purogamana Kala Sahitya Sangham, an organisation of Kerala-based artists, writers and art and literature enthusiasts.
+He received several honours including Sahitya Akademi Award, Kerala Sahitya Akademi Award for Poetry, Vayalar Award and Odakkuzhal Award.

 Life and career

-Vyloppilli Sreedhara Menon was born on May 11, 1911 in Kaloor in ernakulam to Cheranellore Kochukuttan Kartha and Nanikutty Amma.
-Starting his early education was with a local Asan (teacher), Menon did his formal education initially at the Government Primary School, Kaloor and later at St. Albert's High School, Ernakulam from where he completed the high school education in 1927.
+Vyloppilli Sreedhara Menon was born on 11 May 1911, in Kaloor in Ernakulam to Cheranellore Kochukuttan Kartha and Nanikutty Amma.
+Starting his early education with a local Asan (teacher), Menon did his formal education initially at the Government Primary School, Kaloor and later at St. Albert's High School, Ernakulam from where he completed the high school education in 1927.
 Subsequently, he graduated in Science from Maharaja's College, Ernakulam.
-He continued his education to pass BT degree from Seythapet Training College, Madras and started his career as a teacher in government service in 1931 at Kandassamkadavu Government High School.
+He continued his education to pass BT degree from Saidapet Training College, Madras and started his career as a teacher in government service in 1931 at Kandassamkadavu Government High School.
 His teaching career took him to 20 different schools in Kerala until his retirement from service in 1966 as the head master of Ollur High School, the present day Vailoppilli Sreedhara Menon Memorial Government Vocational Higher Secondary School.
-He was involved with literary organizations such as Kerala Sahitya Akademi and Sahitya Pravartaka Sahakarana Sanghom; he was a member of the organizing committee of the former and the board of directors of the latter.
+He was involved with literary organisations such as Kerala Sahitya Akademi and Sahithya Pravarthaka Co-operative Society; he was a member of the organising committee of the former and the board of directors of the latter.
 He also served as the editor of the official magazine of the Kerala Sasthra Sahithya Parishad.
 When Purogamana Kala Sahitya Sangham, a forum of progressive writers led by leftist intellectuals and artists, was formed in 1981, he was selected as its founder president and he held the position until 1985.
-He represented Kerala thrice at the national poets' meetings of 1951 (Delhi), 1959 (Delhi) and 1965 (Bengaluru) and toured the Soviet Union in 1970.
+He represented Kerala thrice at the national poets' meetings of 1951 (Delhi), 1959 (Delhi) and 1965 (Bangalore) and toured the Soviet Union in 1970.

 Menon married Bhanumathi Amma, a school teacher, in 1955.
-They had two sons, Sreekumar, an ayurvedic physician and Vijayakumar, a homeopathic doctor.
-However, the couple had differences between themselves and were staying separately when he died on December 22, 1985, succumbing to brain hemorrhage.
-Bhanumathi Amma survived him and died on June 26, 2018.
+They had two sons, Sreekumar, an ayurvedic physician and Vijayakumar, a homoeopathic doctor.
+However, the couple had differences between themselves and were staying separately when he died on 22 December 1985, succumbing to brain haemorrhage.
+Bhanumathi Amma died on 26 June 2018.